vonschau/next-routes/README.md

 # Sacajawea

-## Manage your multi language routes with Next.js, easily
+## Manage your multi-language routes with Next.js, easily

 Based on [Next-Routes](https://github.com/fridays/next-routes) and [next-routes-with-locale](https://github.com/vonschau/next-routes-with-locale) with possibility to add routes with the same name but different for locale/pattern